ulrikforsgren/netconf/README.rst

 A Netconf Client/Server Library
 ===============================

-*NOTE!* This a working branch to add asyncio support.
-See async_router.py as an example of an initial example.
-The modules with async support are found in directory async_netconf.
+*NOTE!* This a fork of netconf to try to add asyncio support.

-TODO:

-- Handle exceptions fron asyncssh
-- Merge and use NetconfSSHServer
-- Merge and use SSHUserPassController
-- Merge and use NetconfServerSession
+The modules with asyncio support are found in directory async_netconf and the examples in async_example.
+This to easily see what is changed fro the paramiko based implementation.

+Current features:
+- SSH via asyncssh.
+- Server support.
+- Writable datastore (netconf_merge module + json schema).
+- Massive parallelism: Start of 10000 devices in less than a minute.
+Memory usage depends wheather config is stored or not.

+TODO asyncio support:

 - Create tests for server
-- Look into client
+- Look into client, the current implementation for server uses the data_received callback, which doesn't need a reader "thread".
+Check wich approach i better.
+- Implement more authentication options, "compatible" with the paramiko implementation.
+- Create tests for netconf_merge.py

 This package supports creating both netconf clients and servers.
 It also provides a CLI netconf client utility.
 An example server is included under